-Between the craze of gift shopping, celebrating, holiday discounts, and unexpected surprises, the months of November and December (and yes, even October) can do a real number on your wallet.
+Between the craze of gift shopping, celebrating, holiday discounts, and unexpected surprises, this period from now through the end of December can do a real number on our bank accounts.

-To keep your account merry, bright, and out of the red, try these 15 easy ways to save money during the holidays this year.
+To keep things account merry, bright — and out of the red — try these 15 easy ways to save money this holiday season.

 Maybe you know what this is like: You're at the store, you don't have a list, you start buying gifts, and before you know it you've got several gifts for one person, no gifts for others, and presents for all sorts of people who normally wouldn't be on your list.

 Now, you've bought too much and stretched your budget thin.